The Carolina Prize

 for Writing

-January 15, 2024 — March 15, 2024
+January 15, 2025 — March 15, 2025

-The contest opens to entries on January 15, 2024, and closes at midnight on March 15, 2024 (eastern time, USA).
+The contest opened to entries on January 15, 2025, and closed at 11:59:59pm on March 15, 2025 (eastern time, USA).

 The Carolina Prize for Writing contest is sponsored annually by the Carolina Piedmont Writers Guild.
-This year, three prizes will be awarded: one for prose, one for poetry, and one for cover art/photography.
+This year, three prizes will be awarded: one for prose, one for poetry, and one for cover art.
 Up to five honorable mentions may also be named for each.

 (Past winners listed at the bottom of this page.)